dss-ialh/dss-blogs/content/authors/admin/_index.md

 - Visitors
 ---

-To develop and promote state-of-the-art statistical methods and data science practices in applied research on health and aging.
+Data Science Studio is a learning collaborative for developing applied skills of data science and reproducible research with a particular focus on the areas of health and aging.